JasonKing666/TheaterSeatingScheduler/README.md

 1. Back-row seats are preferable to front-row seats

-   1. Reservations with top most priority will have the seats farthest from the screen for better visibility
+   - Reservations with top priority will have the seats farthest from the screen for better visibility

 2. The customers don't mind about how close they are to the center

-   1. To maximize the number of customers in the theater, customers have to be placed the edges first to reduce the amount of buffer seats.
+   - Customers have to be placed the edges first to reduce the amount of buffer seats.

 3. The customers are not willing to be placed separately

-   1. The top most priority for the customers is that each member of the group sits together.
-In case when this is not possible, only then they agree to split in different rows.
+   - Only when it is not possible and customers agree to split,  then we process it as two seperate requests

 ### WorkFlow